Renting a car in Okinawa

 Click here for all available car types

-**Full compensation and NOC waiver scheme are included in the prices
+**CDW and NOC waiver schemes are included in the prices

 **Above prices are special rates for OIST employees